EdVoice

-EdVoice is an educational non-profit organization that advocates for education policy in California that will improve opportunities for children from low-income communities.
+EdVoice is an American educational non-profit organization that advocates for education policy in California that will improve opportunities for children from low-income communities.
 The group describes its mission as reshaping public education in California so that children from low-income communities have a better chance at a happy life.

 According to its web site, the EdVoice network connects over 50,000 teachers, parents, and community leaders with their state elected officials on important educational issues.